STUCK ON THE TOILET WITH CONSTIPATION | 6 GUIDELINES

 You can lift your heel, stick the toes of your feet on the floor, and keep your knees higher.
 So, stay calm and try to relax your sphincter and rectum.

-The guide presented by this health authority mentions that sphincter relaxation is essential for defecation.
-Also, the irregularities in muscular relaxation can develop abnormal from birth.
+The same medical experts mention that sphincter relaxation is essential for bowel movement.
+Also, irregularities in muscular relaxation can develop abnormally from birth.

 4. TAKE A LAXATIVE

 Taking laxatives is a fast way to have smooth defecation.
-But it is very short-term relief than can sometimes help us.
+But it is a very short-term relief that can sometimes help us.

 When you’re stuck on the toilet with constipation, it is vital to eliminate the causes first.
 Keep in mind to eliminate the causes.

-There are many over the counter laxatives and doctor-prescribed ones.
-Try to avoid as much as a possible medication because it can create dependencies.
+There are many over-the-counter laxatives and doctor-prescribed ones.
+Try to avoid as much as possible medication because it can create dependencies.

 What you can do once a year is to